Toward Agentic Software Engineering Beyond Code: Framing Vision, Values, and Vocabulary: Toward Agentic SE Values and Principles

 \subsubsection{\textbf{Value 5.
 Translational:}}

-Agentic SE needs to enable research translation into practice through building \textit{awareness}, \textit{education}, and \textit{actionable guidelines}. \begin{itemize} \item \textbf{\textit{Principle of Awareness and Education}} -- \textit{Agentic SE researchers need to build awareness} -- While awareness of agentic AI is on the rise thanks to agentic AI systems, products, and news (including ethical incidents), awareness of agentic SE will need to be built through education and training within and across disciplines (in classrooms and workplaces) as well as with accreditation, certification, funding bodies, media, and society.
+Agentic SE needs to enable research translation into practice through building \textit{awareness}, \textit{education}, and \textit{actionable guidelines}. \begin{itemize} \item \textbf{\textit{Principle of Awareness and Education \faFlask \faCogs}} -- \textit{Agentic SE needs to build awareness} -- While awareness of agentic AI is on the rise thanks to agentic AI systems, products, and news (including ethical incidents), awareness of agentic SE (as a discipline) will need to be built through education and training (in classrooms and workplaces) as well as with accreditation, certification, funding bodies, media, and society.
 Maintaining an agentic SE incident log will also help.
-Previous SE models have shown the importance of such efforts to the long-term future of those models and their associated communities.
+Previous SE models have shown the importance of such efforts to the long-term future of those process models and their associated communities.

-\item \textbf{\textit{Principle of Usable Guidelines and Tools}} -- \textit{Agentic SE researchers need to study and enable the adoption of research knowledge and solutions into practice} -- Building knowledge and solutions is necessary but not sufficient to progress agentic SE.
-To achieve real-world impact, they need to be translated into usable guidelines and tools for practice.
-Mirroring and leveraging AI's multi-modal generation, they can have more industry-friendly interfaces and mode of delivery (e.g., posters, executive summaries, graphical abstracts, short videos). \end{itemize}
+\item \textbf{\textit{Principle of Usable Guidelines and Tools \faFlask}} -- \textit{Agentic SE needs to study and enable the adoption of research knowledge and solutions into practice} -- Building knowledge and solutions is necessary but not sufficient to progress agentic SE.
+To achieve real-world impact, they need to be translated into actionable guidelines and tools for practice.
+Mirroring and leveraging AI's multi-modal generation, they can have more industry-friendly interfaces and modes of delivery (e.g., posters, executive summaries, graphical abstracts, short videos). \end{itemize}